 Snow.
 Sleet.
-Ice.
-And if you happen to be in Minnesota this week, subarctic temperatures.
+Ice and subarctic temperatures.
 These things are closely associated with winter weather, but they are also cause for concern for wheelchair users.
 That is because these weather conditions can interfere with a wheelchair and make a wheelchair user’s mobility all that much more difficult during the winter months.
 And, while we may want to take a page from a grizzly bear’s playbook and hibernate for a few months each year, we all know that is not something everyone can realistically do.
 Instead, wheelchair users can take some precautions to help them stay as safe as possible while out and about these long, cold winter months.
 Here are five ways that wheelchair users can stay safe this winter (and winters to come).

 Get a Tune Up

 One of the first things wheelchair users can do is to have a technician thoroughly check over their wheelchair prior to the year’s first snow, or as soon as possible after the snow hits the ground.
 The technician should check the caster or front wheels of the wheelchair.
 They can test the wheels to ensure they are rolling smoothly and will not get stuck or slide in the snow.